markstringer-dti/markstringer-dti.github.io/dti.md

 Two members of my team were supposed to be putting our software on a client's machine.
 They'd written a script to run on a clean machine that would put our software where it needed to be.
 They'd tried the script on a practice machine.
 It had run without any problems.
 They kept trying to run the script on the client's machine.
 It kept failing.

 They ran some diagnostic tests.
 The machines that they were putting the software on were supposed to be "clean".
 They weren't supposed to have any other software installed on them.
 They were supposed to just have the base operating system.
-The the tools we had, to check for problems show that there was already software running on the machines.
+The tools we had, to check for problems showed that there was already software running on the machines.
 This was clashing with the stuff that we were trying to add.
 When the guys from my team pointed this out to the people who were supplying the servers, they began to act very strangely.

 A few days later.
 It was a Sunday afternoon.
 And I was in an emergency meeting.
 The topic of the emergency meeting had been what we were going to do about the failure of my team to load our software on the client's machine.
 The client was implying very strongly that the reason we'd failed was because our guys weren't up to the job.
-Just like the guys in the server room, when I brought up the subject of other software already running on the servers the client became evasive.
+Just like the guys in the server room, when I brought up the subject of other software already running on the servers, the client became evasive.
 He moved the topic of the emergency meeting onto what we should do about our four o'clock emergency meeting.
 Our three o'clock emergency meeting had overrun so long that we were now in it.
 Or were we?
-Clearly this was something that we needed to spend time on our weekend discussing.
+Clearly this was something that we needed to spend time on our weekend to discuss.

 Ultimately the mystery of the software already running on the clean servers was solved.
 The company that was providing the servers was in dispute with the client's organisation.
 While they were in dispute, they were working to the letter of their written agreement.
 The original agreement had been written months ago.
 It mentioned some software that should be installed.
 So, the server guys were providing servers that already had this software, even though they knew it would break ours.

 That's part of why they were behaving so oddly.
 But the other part is that the written agreement to provide the servers was officially secret.
 So even as they saw our guys failing, and they knew why, they felt they weren't legally allowed to tell us.
-As the great philosopher James Brown once said:

->> "I don't know karate, but I know kerayzee"

-And that's what this was.
-Crazy.

 Eventually we found out.
 Eventually it was admitted that there was no chance that the project could go live that week.
 I left the project the next week and I never heard of it again, I'm certain it never delivered.

+How did I know to walk away?
+I've worked on other projects that were struggling and I haven't walk away.
+I've stuck with them.
+Some of those projects succeeded, some of them didn't.
+But what made me absolutely clear at that point that I needed to get off that project.

+I think I was using this rule.
+I wouldn't say it's as strong as a law, but it's a rule of thumb.
+I call it the "Three nonsenses rule."

+The rule goes like this.

+Most projects are going to be to be labouring under some delusion.
+There will be something about the project that doesn't make sense.
+Often this will be a delusion about how long the project will take to deliver, or how much it will cost.
+Sometimes, the delusion will be that this new product is guaranteed to be a success.
+Sometimes the delusion might be that some new technology will change everything.
+Sometimes the delusion is that successful projects can be delivered by this organisation.
+Despite all evidence to the contrary.
+Despit the still visible wreckage of previous disastrous projects.

+It took me a long time to realise the chances of a project having no delusions is near nil.
+You probably need to let a project have at least one delusion.
+Fighting to make a project completely delusion free is a lost cause.

+But bitter experience has taught me that delusions when combined, don't add, they multiply.
+Crazy and crazy isn't twice as crazy.
+It's crazy squared.
+And if you add in a third delusion, that's crazy cubed.
+That's crazy in every direction, forwards, backwards, up, down, left and right.

 I'm going to use the term "trench warfare" in this chapter.
 And I'm going to use it to mean any project which is going to fail unless the way it is set up, structured and managed is changed.
 Why are we talking about trench warfare now?
 Because in the last chapter, we were talking about pirate ships.
 Yes, I know, I know, I'm mixing metaphors.

 What I mean by trench warfare is any project that is hugely expensive in terms of money, effort and human suffering and doesn't get anywhere.
 A main cause of trench warfare is a refusal (or active prevention) earlier in the project to deal with the problems that it faces.
 The main effect of this is pretty much guaranteed failure.
 But on the way to that inevitable conclusion, there is more and more strident demand for "agreed" activity.
 Activity at almost any cost, no matter how frantic, pointless and damaging it might be.

 Working late.
 Working weekends, holidays being cancelled or frowned on.
 There is an insistence on a "positive, can do attitude."
 These are signs that you're working on a trench warfare project.
 At the same  time, trying to deal with the problems that the project faces is not well received.
 It's regarded as "negative" or "defeatist".

 Staff leaving drinks every Friday?
 Staff being signed off long-term sick?
 Or with stress?
 Ex members of staff bringing lawsuits against the company?
 These are also signs.

 I must confess, I still haven't found a way of remaining calm when I get a certain kind of complaint from senior management.
-The complaint that the team isn't looking stressed enough.
+The complaint is that the team isn't looking stressed enough.

 I have not found a way of communicating - without also giving away how annoyed I am - the basic truth about software development.
 Software development is about the "three Ts" - typing, thinking and talking.
 None of these are helped by being tired.
 None of these are helped by being stressed.
 None of these can be done well at three in the morning.

 A trench warfare project is a bad situation.
 Experience of working on one can be one of the best reasons to get over your reluctance to tackle issues as soon as they come up.
-Once you have worked on a trench warfare project, you might be much keener to call out problems the minute you see them on your next project.
-But every now and then you are going to find yourselves working on a project which is working towards a ridiculous, undeliverable deadline.
-At the same time, this project might be struggling with several other problems.
+Once you have worked on a trench warfare project, you might be much keener to call out problems the minute you see them.
+But most projects have ridiculous timelines.
+You find them everywhere.
+They are the norm.

-If nobody is being sensible about the deadline, that greatly increases the chances that they are also not being sensible about some other things.
+OK, so this project isn't being realistic about the deadline.
+That greatly increases the chances that they are also not being sensible about some other things.
 Maybe they are ignoring all the indications that the fancy new technology that the project uses isn't ready.
 Or maybe they are trying to get the project delivered "under the radar".
 Even though they know full well that at some point the giant "Monty Python" foot of regulation is going to stop it dead in its tracks.

 I don't know if the real-life Jerry Springer actually said this or not.
 But in "Jerry Springer the Opera" the character of Jerry Springer says something that has stuck with me ever since I heard it: "I don't solve people's problems, I televise them."